Quantum Volume for Photonic Quantum Processors

 The ideal GKP codewords in (\ref{eq:idealGKP}) are unphysical since they are given by an infinite sum (and hence non-normalizable) and cost infinite energy to construct.
 A realistic approximate GKP states \cite{menicucci2014fault} have a finite average photon number and can be modeled by applying a Gaussian envelope operator to an ideal GKP state $\ket{\psi_\text{gkp}^\Delta} \propto e^{-\Delta \hat a^\dag \hat a} \ket{\psi_\text{gkp}}$.
 In other words, an approximate GKP state can be understood as a coherent superposition of Gaussian peaks at ideal peak locations in Eq.~(\ref{eq:idealGKP}) along with a Gaussian envelope (see Fig.~\ref{fig:gkp}(a))~\cite{terhal2016encoding,shi2019fault,pantaleoni2020modular,tzitrin2020progress,matsuura2020equivalence}.

 The finite width of Gaussian peaks is usually referred to as finite squeezing level.
-A common practice in analyzing the performance of such realistic GKP qubits is based on the twirling approximation, where a GKP state with finite squeezing is approximated by an incoherent mixture of random displacement errors as in
+Analyzing the performance of such realistic GKP qubits is based on the twirling approximation, where a GKP state with finite squeezing is approximated by an incoherent mixture of random displacement errors as in

 The error channel ${\cal G}[\sigma]$ randomly shifts the position and momentum quadratures by $\hat{x}\rightarrow \hat{x}+\xi_{x}$ and $\hat{p}\rightarrow \hat{p}+\xi_{p}$, where $\xi_{x}$ and $\xi_{p}$ follow a Gaussian random distribution with zero mean and standard deviation $\sigma$, i.e., $\xi_{x},\xi_{p}\sim {\cal N}(0,\sigma)$.
 More explicitly, the approximate GKP state (\ref{eq:approximateGKP}) is equivalent to a Gaussian noise with variance $\sigma_{\text{gkp}}^2=\Delta/2$ which is usually reported in dB as in $s_{\text{gkp}}\coloneqq -10\log_{10}(2\sigma_{\text{gkp}}^{2})$~\cite{menicucci2014fault,fukui2018high,fukui2019high}.
-Another feature of this approximation is that various other non-ideal effects during later stages of processing such as photon loss and measurement inefficiency can be included by modifying the Gaussian noise variance.
-We should note that the twirling approximation overestimates the error since we are dropping the coherent terms~\cite{noh2020fault}.
-Hence, this approximation while simplifying our analysis amounts to a more pessimistic error model and leads us to more conservative conclusions.
+Another feature of this approximation is that various other non-ideal effects during later stages of processing such as transmission loss and measurement inefficiency can be included by modifying the Gaussian noise variance~\footnote{We should note that the twirling approximation overestimates the error since we are dropping the coherent terms~\cite{noh2020fault}.
+Hence, this approximation while simplifying our analysis amounts to a more pessimistic error model and leads us to more conservative conclusions.}.